 A simple interpretation of Zernike Polynomials

-Few images in wavefront optics has been as common as Zernike Polynomials, yet it is a subject that has been obscured with trepidation and confusion for a long time for students who have their interest in the subject.
+Few images in wavefront optics has been as common as zernike polynomials, yet it is a subject that has been obscured with trepidation and confusion for a long time for students who have their interest in the subject.
 Harry S Truman had once famously said, ‘ if you cannot convince them, confuse them’.
 In this write up, I will however try my best to shed some light on Zernike Polynomials and how it can be read from an Ophthalmological perspective without anyway trying to confuse you :-)

 The Zernike Polynomials are depicted by the symbol :